El Angel (film): Reception

 Kerry Lengel of Arizona Republic said, "Ferro really has created a fascinating screen character.
-He is, in a word, sexy, and not just for his androgynous beauty but for that supposedly masculine glamour of the daredevil, the outlaw who refuses to play by society’s rules."
+He is, in a word, sexy, and not just for his androgynous beauty but for that supposedly masculine glamour of the daredevil, the outlaw who refuses to play by society's rules."
 On Rotten Tomatoes the film has a 73% approval rating from critics based on 56 reviews.
 The site's critics consensus reads: "As unsettling as it is entertaining, El ángel takes an absorbingly stylish look at the horrific exploits of a real-life serial killer."

+Release

+In March 2018, Film Factory negotiated a deal with K&S Films and Underground Productions to release El Angel in Spain.
+At the same time, UGC Distribution acquired the rights for French distribution of the film.
+In June of the same year, The Orchard has negotiatiated a deal with Film Factory on releasing El Angel in the United States.